Dishwasher Saying Check Water? Here’s How To Do It

 Samsung dishwashers have so many options on the control panel that first-time users might be a little confused.

-Before diving into the solutions, I’d be remiss not to mention that many Samsung models don’t display an error message per se, but show blinking lights in different colors instead.
+Before diving into the solutions, I’d be remiss not to mention that many Samsung models don’t display an error message per se but show blinking lights in different colors instead.
+And this also applies to the dishwasher “check water” notification.

-The company has stressed that most of the issues you can encounter with your Samsung dishwasher can be resolved quickly and easily, but you should not wait too long to address them.
-If ignored for enough time, even a little problem can escalate and evolve into a much more concerning and expensive failure.
+The company has stressed that most issues you can encounter with your Samsung dishwasher can be resolved quickly and easily, but you should not wait too long to address them.
+If ignored for enough time, even a little problem can escalate into a much more concerning and expensive failure.

 More often than not, issues with Samsung dishwashers are related to leaks, which can manifest themselves under Error Codes 5C, 5E, 0C, or 0E.
-These are usually displayed when there is a valve sump seal or drain pump leaking issue.
+These error codes are usually displayed when there is a valve pump seal or drain pump leaking issue.

-In some models, this could appear as blinking lights above the “Heavy” and “Auto” buttons.
+In some models, valve pump seal damage and drain pump leaking issues could appear as blinking lights above the “Heavy” and “Auto” buttons.

 Solution: Here’s how to solve most of these error codes: